-However, these programs often lack a focus on business development and entrepreneurship.
-VR should integrate business skills and entrepreneurship training into these programs can empower individuals with Autism.
+These programs often lack a focus on customized supports and matching individuals' abilities, strengths, and desires to the needs of the employment sector.
+VR should train counselors to better able discover individuals' strengths and to be better able to understand the needs of businesses and employers.
 Self-determination training is also crucial to many individuals with Autism.
 Many need to better understand how to speak up for themselves and learn independent living skills.
 Transition planning should start as early as possible but at least by age 14.